sendwithus/vic-startup-jobs/README.md

 Tech startups with offices in Victoria BC.

 ### What about Co-Op & Intern Friendly Companies?
-Companies that are known for hiring/placing interns and co-op students will have a `(👩‍💻 Co-Op / Intern Friendly)` following their name.
+Companies that are known for hiring/placing  co-op students and interns will have a `(👩‍💻 Co-Op / Intern Friendly)` following their name.
 These companies are always open to discussing opportunities for students and aspiring developers, designers, and marketers.

 ### How can I get involved in the Victoria tech community?
 * Connect with the Victoria tech community by joining the [YYJ Tech Slack group](http://joinyyjtechslack.herokuapp.com/)
+* Connect with the Victoria ladies tech community by joininhg the [YYJ Tech Ladies Slack group](https://yyjtechladies.signup.team/).
+Please note that this group is  for anyone who self identifies as a female
 * Keep an eye out for events on the [Victoria Startups calendar](http://victoriastartups.com/)

 ## Current Job Openings